opensemanticsearch/solr-relevance-ranking-analysis/README.md

 Standalone app (Python Django web server)
 -----------------------------------------

 - Checkout this repository by

 git clone https://github.com/opensemanticsearch/solr-relevance-ranking-analysis.git

+- Setup your Solr settings to the config file /etc/opensemanticsearch/apps/relevance_ranking_analysis/config.json like described in section "Config" below.

 - Change to the directory with the preconfigured Django environment